hmeng/the-gen-z-catechism/chapters/post-19.md

 ---
-layout: default
+layout: chapter
-title: "Post 19"
+title: "Post #19: What is marriage?"
 ---
 # Post #19: What is marriage?